A Portrait Of The Artist

 From a very young age it was obvious that my taste in art favoured the classics.
 Mad Magazine and Archie Comics.
 When I was in grade school I was always in trouble for defacing the flyleaves of my textbooks.
 It seems that my jumbled cartoons and unflattering portraits of teachers were not as popular as I thought they should be.

-Despite my checkered academic career I lived for art class and I would sketch out several ideas of my own ahead of time that I would somehow convince the teacher were relevant to the day’s lesson.
-Before the end of most art periods I would be surrounded by inquisitive classmates aligning to view my latest, preposterous creations.
-I have to admit that I reveled in their attention as I was a useless klutz outside the classroom on the playing field.
+Despite my checkered academic career I lived for art classes.
+I would sketch out several partially formed ideas ahead of time.
+In class I would somehow convince the teacher they were relevant to the day’s lesson.
+Before the end of most art periods I would be surrounded by inquisitive classmates aligning to view these latest creations.
+I have to admit that I reveled in their attention because I was otherwise a useless klutz outside on the playing field.

 As time passed it dawned on me that my frivolous, youthful avocation might develop into a legitimate career.
 Ultimately I decided to channel my creative impulses towards less mischievous and more profitable results.
 But was the field of freelance illustration really a sound career choice?

 I attended the local art academy as my job prospects were otherwise sadly few in number.
 There I learned that drawing straight lines was frowned upon by serious artists.
 The instructors were therefore impressed with my inherent aptitude for colouring outside the borders.
 I dallied in all sorts of artistic ventures.
 Inevitably I came to realize that my quirky, realistic images of people and animals were a valuable commodity in the freelance illustration field.
 Apparently people were actually willing to pay good money for me to do what came naturally.

 In time The Ontario College of Art and Design had few things left to teach me.
 Equipped with my cheap, wooden t-square and leaky technical pen I plunged into the cutthroat underworld of freelance art.